Historic paint analysis: Sampling methods

-For most sampling methods the scraping method is utilized to take a sample to the substrate and associated varnish.
 When removing a paint sample, it is important to also remove a piece of the substrate to ensure the stratigraphy collected is complete.
 To identify different pigments, binders, and colors within historic architectural sites, "Experts use a combination of mechanical and chemical investigations to reveal the hidden layers, while a microscopy lab analysis of the layers and substrate is used to define original colors and finishes."

 The traditional method of carrying out a "scrape" using a scalpel is a slow and very inaccurate method of exposing the earlier layers.
 The disadvantages of the former technique are that given the relatively low level of magnification it is easy to miss critical layers and to misidentify layers such as primed coats as being historic finish coats.
 Also, the variable light sources on site alter the perception of the colors to varying degrees.
 It is often more effective to make a small crater with a knife and then to sand the edges to a gradual slope, the paint layers widening as the surface is rubbed down.
 The finished result will look like a bulls-eye, or target, with the full sequence of coats revealed.
 In past and recent analysis, paint researchers have become increasingly aware that the samples removed from the site for study may not represent the true historic color.
 Due to this inaccuracy in traditional sampling methods, architectural paint research had developed into material science.

 Agents of deterioration

-Conservation scientists rely on the chemical properties of pigments to correctly identify and age pigments within historical paint analysis.
-However, analysis of pigment reaction differs based on physical, chemical, and biological ages of deterioration.
-The top layer of substrate is more susceptible to biological and physical weather damage such as weather conditions while lower layers are susceptible to chemical damage based on the microbial deterioration.
-In order for conservators to create a plan to protect and analyze historic paint, they must understand how the agents of deterioration affect the historic paint.
+Historic paint analysts rely on the chemical properties of pigments to correctly identify and date pigments within historical paint analysis.
+However, successful analysis of pigments may depend on physical, chemical, and biological deterioration.
+The top layer of substrate is more susceptible to biological and physical weather damage while lower layers are susceptible to chemical damage based on the microbial deterioration.
+In order for conservators to create a plan to identify and protect historic paint, they must understand how the agents of deterioration act.

 Light

-Light is a common threat to historic paint analysis.
-Light deterioration agents cause oxidization and other degradation of the inorganic and organic pigment components, as visible light "fades (bleaches) or darkens the outer layer of paints."
-For historical murals and buildings, air pollution causes disintegration, discoloration, or corrode the paint murals and facades.
+Light deterioration causes oxidization and other degradation of the inorganic and organic pigment and media components of paints, as visible light can fade, bleach, or darken the surface and outer layers of paints.
+For external murals and buildings, air pollution can cause disintegration, discoloration, or corrode the paint murals and facades.